sponsian/reefswap-docs/README.md

 - Use the least dependencies as possible
 - Input changes (eg address, tokens, amounts) should be in the code

-By implementing these consistent principles Uniswap will have docs that are easy to understand and produce reusable code for its community.
+By implementing these consistent principles ReefSwap will have docs that are easy to understand and produce reusable code for its community.

-A good example is the [V3 SDK Guides](./docs/sdk/v3/guides/01-quick-start.md).
+A good example are the [SDK Guides](./docs/sdk/v2/guides/01-quick-start.md).

 ### Technical References
 This should contain the technical reference for the exported interfaces.
-A good example is the [V3 SDK](./docs/sdk/v3/reference/overview).
+A good example is the [V2 SDK](./docs/sdk/v2/reference/overview).
 These files can be created using the [guides below](#how-to-create-a-technical-reference).

-# Contributing to Uniswap Docs
+# Contributing to ReefSwap Docs

 ## Guidelines
 Contributing to the docs site is a great way to get involved in the dev community and help other developers along the way!
 Check out our guidelines [here](./CONTRIBUTING.md).